calaldees/teachingWorkshops/teacherEducation/_writing.md

     * Key reading related to the area - Outline at least three or four key texts that you have looked at for this.
 Ideally, this should include specific research articles
     * Focus of the area of enquiry/specific research question - What is the precise question or key issue that you wish to explore?
 Can you phrase it as a research question?
     * Possible ethical issues - The key ethical issues are informed consent, protection of children, anonymity and confidentiality, and payment of research participants.
 In the case of a literature review, as you are only using secondary data and that there are no participants involved, ethical clearance is not required.
 However, it is good practice to make a general statement to show that you have considered ethics in light of the research you are carrying out.

-Side note (add this somewhere approriate)
+* Relate your writing to your teaching/practice/setting/context/action in some way
-Relate your writing to your practice/setting/context/action in some way
+* Show Criticality (Is what this paper is saying right?) + Reflection (look at your own practice)

 ### National qualifications framework